lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On reception of any SCHC F/R message for the RuleID and DTag pair being processed, the receiver MUST reset the Inactivity Timer pertaining to that RuleID and DTag pair.

-All message receptions being discussed in the rest of this section have the implicit "matching the RuleID and DTag pair being processed" characteristic added to them.
+All message receptions being discussed in the rest of this section are to be understood as "matching the RuleID and DTag pair being processed", even if not spelled out, for brevity.

 Entering an "acceptance phase", the receiver MUST first initialize an empty Bitmap for this window, then